Title: The Stella Trilogy

 About The Stella Trilogy:

-Stella is a work of Historical Fiction and is distinctive in its focus on one woman’s road to self-discovery, against the backdrop of the African American fight for justice, racial equality, and freedom.
-The 3-Part series focuses on the history of one family in their struggle for racial identity.
-We discover in this Trilogy how three individuals living in separate periods strive to overcome the same struggle, carefully knit together by one blood.
+First published between 2015-2016, The Stella Trilogy is a work of Historical Fiction and is distinctive in its focus on one woman’s road to self-discovery, against the backdrop of the African American fight for justice, racial equality, and freedom.
+In this three-part saga, we discover how three individuals living in separate periods strive to overcome the same struggle, carefully knit together by one blood.

 “Yecheilyah Ysrayl takes us on a colorful and thought provoking journey through the eyes of a mulatto slave woman Stella.
 Generations later, Stella’s descendant Cynthia Mcnair has no idea of Stella’s life as a slave, nor the true identity of their bloodline.
 Since Cynthia is a racist she is in for a rude awakening.
 Stella is reminiscent of a wonderfully written slave narrative, a story of history and pain, it is brilliant opener of the Stella series.“